pandakov/yolo5_car_detection/README.md

 - run it with your training parameters
 - copy weights from /content/yolov5/runs/train/yolov5s_results/weights/best.pt to /weigths/best.pt of this repository
 - if you want run detection on Mac with Apple Silicone chips you should run 'python export.py --/weights/best.pt --include coreml'

+### Metrics
+Some metrics of training YOLOv5 model you can see below.
+There are dataset with 519 images downloaded from Roboflow.